Intrinsic nonlinear Hall effect beyond Bloch geometry

 Many-body quantum geometry addresses in principle even systems with disorder and correlation, but has the additional virtue that it allows for compact and very transparent notations; all geometrical formula\ae\ can be easily converted when needed---e.g. for DFT implementation---in their more prolix Bloch counterparts.
 This is shown here in detail for the three terms of second order conductivity.

-{\it Exact theory}.--The flux-dependent many body Hamiltonian has been introduced in 1964 by Kohn \cite{Kohn64}; when modified in order to account for the absence of time-reversal (T) symmetry it reads It addresses a system of $N$ $d$-dimensional electrons in a cubic box of volume $L^d$.
+{\it Exact theory}.--The flux-dependent many body Hamiltonian has been introduced in 1964 by Kohn \cite{Kohn64}; the most general nonrelativistic Hamiltonian, also accounting for the absence of T-symmetry, reads It addresses a system of $N$ $d$-dimensional electrons in a cubic box of volume $L^d$.
 The flux $\kk$ is a vector potential cast in inverse-length units, constant in space; the potential $\hat{V}$ includes the one-body potential (possibly disordered) and electron-electron interaction.

 The system is macroscopically homogeneous; the $\kk$-dependent eigenstates $\ket{\Psi_{n}}$ are normalized to one in the hypercube of volume $L^{Nd}$.
 The thermodynamic limit $N \rightarrow \infty$, $L \rightarrow \infty$, $N/L^d$ constant is understood throughout this work; the $\kk$-derivatives must be evaluated first, and the $L \rightarrow \infty$ limit taken afterwards \cite{Kohn64,Scalapino92,Scalapino93}.